marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/acl.md

 <br>

-### 📄 Task 5: Test the access list
+### 📄 Task 5: Test the ACL

 I ping 172.16.1.2 from 10.0.0.2.
 The ping fails.

 ![](/assets/images/101netplus/28_eacl/PC2_pingtest_acltest.png)

-I check to see if the access control list was triggered on Router0.
+I check to see if the ACL was triggered on Router0.

 ![](/assets/images/101netplus/28_eacl/R0_accesslisthits.png)

-The command ```show ip access-list``` shows that the rules of the access control list were activated and that 10.0.0.2 was denied connectivity to 172.16.1.2.
+The command ```show ip access-list``` shows that the rules of the ACL were activated and that 10.0.0.2 was denied connectivity to 172.16.1.2.

 ---